MichaelCurrin/jekyll-actions-quickstart/sample_site/limitations.md

 - Only about 10 themes are available.
 These are the ones you choose from in repo Settings when using the theme selector.

-Lists of what is supported by Github Pages:
+Github Pages supports what is on these lists:

 - [Gem versions](https://pages.github.com/versions/)
 - [Themes](https://pages.github.com/themes/)